-On some boards there is an output to the buzzer (or buzzer is installed on-board), that is triggered on some events, like notification on errors or confirmation for user actions.
+On some boards there is an output to the buzzer.
+It is used to buzz on some events.
 Events are configured (turned ON or OFF) in the GUI.
 You can connect an active buzzer only (which has an internal sound generator), working from 5..12V, currents below 40mA (check this Digikey product search for example)